fasttime/Polytype/readme.md

 ### In the browser

-In an HTML-based application, the script version of Polytype can be simply embedded.
+In an HTML-based application, the script build of Polytype can be simply embedded.
 Just download [polytype.min.js][polytype.min.js] from GitHub and include it in your HTML file.

 ```html